“Supporting greater public understanding of the UK’s foreign policy choices”

 The BFPG is an independent not for profit organisation that encourages constructive, informed and considered opinions without taking an institutional position on any issue.

-Tom Cargill is Executive Director of the British Foreign Policy Group.
+Tom Cargill is the Executive Chair of the British Foreign Policy Group.
 He has worked in various roles in the public, private and NGO sectors, including at the charity for children in care Believe, as well as 10 years at Chatham House (The Royal Institute of International Affairs) followed by 4 years at the engineering, procurement and construction multinational Bechtel.
 He is the author of numerous reports, chapters and articles on international and foreign policy issues.
+Tom has been at the British Foreign Policy Group since he set it up in 2016.

-Edward Elliott is Research & Operations Manager at the British Foreign Policy Group.
+Edward Elliott is a Senior Associate at the British Foreign Policy Group.
 He is a graduate in politics, international relations, French, and law, having studied at Durham University and Sciences Po.
-Fluent in Spanish as well as French, he has an international background, having lived in Spain, Argentina, and France as well as the UK.
-He has worked in France, Spain, England, and Slovakia before joining the BFPG as a researcher and helping establish the organisation.
+Fluent in Spanish as well as French, he has an international background, having worked in France, Spain, England, and Slovakia before joining the BFPG as a researcher and helping establish the organisation.
+He is also an author of policy reports and articles on a wide range of foreign policy issues.

 Peter Dawson is chief financial officer and director of Bechtel Group, Inc., a leading engineering, project management and construction company.
 He also serves as executive sponsor of the corporate services including Bechtel Enterprises (Bechtel’s project financing and development arm), Corporate Affairs, IS&T, and Security.
 A UK citizen, Peter joined Bechtel in 1978 in London, and has held a wide range of commercial and operational leadership roles including recently as head of the global infrastructure division.
 Peter is married with two children, and holds a bachelor’s and master’s degree in natural sciences from St. Catharine’s College, Cambridge University.
 He currently serves on the Campaign Board for the University and Colleges of Cambridge, and the Board of Cambridge in America.